-42. How many 1/4 ft pieces can you cut from a string that is 15 feet long?
+42. How many 1/4-metre pieces can you cut from a string that is 15 metres long?

-- 43. Three people share half a pizza evenly.
-What fractional part of the original pizza does each one get? - 44.
-Solve.
-Give your answer as a mixed number and simplified to lowest terms.
+43. Three people share half of a pizza evenly.
+What fractional part of the original pizza does each one get?

+44. Solve.
+Give your answer as a mixed number and in a simplified form.